🔥Compare 20+ Prop Firms in Seconds

 Reputable prop firms are generally safe, but traders should research each firm carefully.
 Key things to check include: transparency of rules, payout reputation, company history, fees, and online reviews.
 Avoid firms with unclear policies, unrealistic promises, or poor customer feedback.

 Most prop trading firms require traders to pass an evaluation or challenge.
 This usually involves meeting profit targets while following strict risk‑management rules.
-Once a trader passes, they receive a funded account where they can trade with real capital and receive profit splits.
+Once a trader passes, they may receive access to a funded-stage account.
+Depending on the firm, this may be simulated, live or managed through another risk model.
+Traders usually receive a share of eligible profits if they follow the firm’s rules.

 Profit splits determine how trading profits are shared between the trader and the firm.
 Many firms offer splits ranging from 80/20 up to 90/10 (trader/firm).
 Some firms increase profit splits as traders progress or maintain consistent performance.